 Over the last ten years (May 2000-April 2011), the University of Toronto Libraries received over a total of 22,436 gift volumes of Slavic and East European monographs.
 The breakdown of gifts by language is as follows: 5,833 Russian; 4,161 Ukrainian; 2,786 Belarusian; 2,457 Hungarian; 2,164 Polish; 1,349 Czech; 728 Lithuanian; 655 Finnish; 622 Estonian; 397 Serbian; 263 Croatian; 235 Romanian; 76 Slovak; 63 Bulgarian; 36 Albanian; 23 Macedonian; and the remainder in other languages.

-The PJRC gratefully recognizes all those people and organizations who have helped build the premier Slavic and East European library collection in Canada in its donor list.
+The PJRC gratefully recognizes all those people and organizations who have helped build the premier Slavic and East European library collection in Canada.